codebase-interface/docs/docs/README.md

 > 🌟 **Imagine a world** where every developer, operator, AI agent, and build system knows exactly how to interact with your codebase.
 Where onboarding takes minutes, not days.
 Where your code is as welcoming as your team.

 The **Codebase Interface Initiative** is a set of principles and practices that transforms how we think about codebases.
-Instead of treating them as mere collections of files, we treat them as **products with multiple users** - each deserving a great experience.
+Instead of treating them as mere collections of files, we treat them as **products with multiple consumers** - each deserving a great experience.

-## 🎯 What Makes This Special?

-We've identified **5 distinct audiences** that interact with every codebase:
+## 🚀 Your Learning Journey

-### 👤 Service Users
+### 👤 Service Consumers
-People who use your product

 ### 🧑‍💻 Contributors
 Developers who improve your code